 Affiliate links may earn us a commission if you click on the link or make a purchase.

 If you are wanting to upgrade from Windows 10 to Windows 11 then you will need to know what TPM your processor supports so that you can check if your processor’s TPM meets the Windows 11 minimum system requirements.

 The current minimum required TPM (Trusted Platform Module) is version 2.0.
-If you do not have a 2.0 TPM then at the moment you will not be able to install Windows 11, as your system will be incompatible.
-However, Microsoft might change this at a later date.
+If you do not have a 2.0 TPM then at the moment you will not be able to install or upgrade to Windows 11, as your system will be incompatible.

 2. Click Update & Security

 3. Select Windows Security on the left-hand side menu > Then click the “Open Windows Security” button

 4. Now click Device security > Select “Security processor details“